Bastien-LDC/Allocine-Recommender-System/README.md

 First, we had to webscrape the data from the AlloCiné website.
 As I was new in webscraping, I inspired myself by using [the deprecated script](https://github.com/ibmw/Allocine-project/blob/master/Webscraping%20From%20AlloCine.ipynb) of a project I found on GitHub made by [Olivier Maillot](https://github.com/ibmw/Allocine-project), as well as his module to retrieve the data from allociné [here](https://github.com/ibmw/allocine-dataset-scraper).

-Therefore, I decided to fork the original project and build my own version of this webscraper.
+Therefore, I decided to fork the original project at first and build my own version of this webscraper.
 (I do not plan to do a pull request on the original project, as I don't want to change the original project, but only use it as reference.)
+But for ownership and privacy reasons due to my internship, I created my own repo and set its accessibility to private.

 There are three notebooks used for webscraping the data from the AlloCiné website:
 - [Webscraping_Movies_From_AlloCine.ipynb](https://github.com/Bastien-LDC/Allocine-Recommender-System/blob/master/Webscraping/Webscraping_Movies_From_AlloCine.ipynb): for scraping the movies data.
 - [Webscraping_Series_From_AlloCine.ipynb](https://github.com/Bastien-LDC/Allocine-Recommender-System/blob/master/Webscraping/Webscraping_Series_From_AlloCine.ipynb): for scraping the series data.
 - [Webscraping_Ratings_From_AlloCine.ipynb](https://github.com/Bastien-LDC/Allocine-Recommender-System/blob/master/Webscraping/Webscraping_Ratings_From_AlloCine.ipynb): for scraping the ratings of the press and the user for each movie and series.

-### 📝 **Description of the data**
+### 📝 **Description of the data** **(TO EDIT)**

-**TO EDIT**
 We provide the dataset in two version :
 - A one csv files format (brut and clean versions) : [allocine_dataset.zip](http://olivier-maillot.fr/wp-content/uploads/2017/08/allocine_dataset.zip)
 - A multiple csv files format (clean version only): [allocine_rel-dataset.zip](http://olivier-maillot.fr/wp-content/uploads/2017/08/allocine_rel-dataset.zip)